 Pro athletes are put on a pedestal and lauded as heroes, but some have questionable behavior when the spotlights are off.
-DUIs, tax evasion and assaults are all common indiscretions many sports stars are guilty of, but some choose to rise above these things.
+Whether if these are small misdemeanors or bigger things, these are common indiscretions that many sports stars are guilty of, but some choose to rise above these things.
 Some pro athletes do a lot of good for people and should be admired for their attitudes away from their respective fields as much as for their talent on them.

 While most other sports stars are covered in tattoos, soccer star Cristiano Ronaldo keeps his skin ink-free for one specific reason.
 He donates blood and fears that having one would contaminate his blood.
 Not only does he give blood but Ronaldo regularly gives money to charity, having given millions of dollars to hospitals, charities, and patients who couldn’t afford their procedures.
 He might seem unlikable on the pitch, but off it Ronaldo seems like a true hero.

 Tilman had achieved the dream and was playing pro football in the NFL.
 Following the September 11 attacks, Tilman gave up his status as a football player and enlisted in the United States Army.
 He was offered a multi-million dollar contract to stay with the Arizona Cardinals, but Tillman knew he needed to fight for his people.
 In 2002 he enlisted but tragically in 2004 he lost his life while serving.

 This snowboarder is an inspiration to everyone.
 She contracted meningitis and lost both of her legs below the knee.
 She had less than 2% chance of living.
 Amazingly she was able to recover from her illness, despite the odds, and was able to walk again.
 That wasn’t enough for Purdy, and she wanted to learn to snowboard.